dupdob/articles/mutationTesting/mutation testing.md

 ```
 _Yes, the regular expression is still a bit permissive_.
-**Voilà, all related mutants are killed.**
+**But all related mutants are killed.**

-And you know the best part of this: there was actually a regression in the code
+And you know the best part of this: **there was actually a regression in the code
-that garbled the error message.
+that garbled the error message**.
 It turned out it was introduced a year before
 after a refactoring.
+And the insufficient assertions let it pass undetected.

+### 3. Edge cases
+That is mutants that survived because they relate to somewhat blurry situation

 Notes:
 1. I had a lot of timeout results on my laptop.
 I realized it was related to